Kava-Labs/kava-bridge/relayer/spec/02_reliable_broadcast.md

 messages, one valid and one invalid, it becomes more complicated.

 For example, if peer A broadcasts x, and a malicious or faulty peer B re-broadcasts:
-* x to peers C and D
+* x to peers A, C and D
 * y to peer E

 ```mermaid